-3. Repurpose your conditioner.
+3. Repurpose Your Conditioner

 Our experts weigh in on conditioner use: “No matter what conditioner you have, when you’re in the shower, shampoo first, then rinse and apply your conditioner.
 Leave your conditioner on for the duration of your shower session.
 The heat and the steam from being in the shower help open up your hair’s cuticle and allows the conditioner to coat the cuticle of the hair.”

 But what happens when your hair feels too far gone?
 Like we mentioned in the beginning, severely damaged hair may need to get trimmed off.
 No treatment will allow your heat-damaged ends to bounce back and revert into healthy-looking strands.

-4. Assess your hair and know your limits.
+5. Assess your hair and know your limits.

 “Know your hair,” say our experts.
 “A finer and thinner hair texture will require a lower heat setting, while coarse and highly textured hair will need a higher setting.”
 If you find that your hair responds to heat quicker than other areas on your head, adjust the heating temperature of your styling tool for each section.
 It may be a bit tedious at first, but when it comes to learning how to protect against damage safely and effectively, prevention is definitely worth it!